Authentication methods management site

 - Security key means a FIDO2-compatible USB/NFC key.

-Adding the Authenticator app
+A. Adding the Authenticator app

 This guide is for Microsoft Authenticator, the easiest and safest application to use because it allows you to get a certificate-based Yes/No approval to verify your login on your phone.
 You can also use other apps to access a numeric code that changes every 30 seconds.
 In this case, select I want to use a different authenticator app in the first step, and continue as described.